jtitensky/the-ultimate-final-project/README.md

-5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs 5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation 5-29 J: did statistics functions, for 1 and 2 variables 6-01 J: changed the basic screen to expand textbox and not limit # of characters 6-05 J: made the input screen for statistics
+5-23 J: fixed a small thing in evaluate, and also made it work for e, pi, (arc)sin, (arc)cos, (arc)tan, log, ln, and abs 5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-25 H: fully implemented regualr x-y function graphing + giving option of adjusting axis + steps 5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation 5-28 H: worked on graphing screen and made polar stuff 5-29 J: did statistics functions, for 1 and 2 variables 6-01 H: expanded graph to parametrics
+6-01 J: changed the basic screen to expand textbox and not limit # of characters 6-02 H: merged basic + calc screen + created option for using ans in expression 6-04 H: worked on matrices screen/user input for matrices...
+6-05 J: made the input screen for statistics
+6-06 H: updates calculator screen to be final and have description of features

 Project Plan